jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 But what does it mean all those weird characters? :unamused: :expressionless:

-The first thing that we have to now about Regexes is that each character or "Class" has a specific meaning.
+The first thing that we have to know about Regexes is that each character or "Class" has a specific meaning.
 For example, the “.” class means whatever character.

 ### Example 2:

 [`hola`] - >  [`.`] - >  [`h`] [`o`] [`l`] [`a`]